zoogie/new-browserhax/README.md

 ```

 - Problem: I still can't get the exploit to work and the two solutions above didn't help.<br>
 Solution: Go to your browser's settings and select Delete Cookies first then Reset Save Data.
-After being exited automatically relaunch the browser and go to bookmarks.
+After being exited automatically, relaunch the browser and go to bookmarks.
 Create a bookmark with https://zoogie.github.io/web/nbhax as the address (or just edit an existing bookmark).
-Exit the browser, then launch it again and then launch that nbhax bookmark you just made.
+Exit the browser, then launch it again, and then finally launch that nbhax bookmark you just made.

 ## FAQ
 Q: Will you support old3ds, old2ds?<br>